M-o-a-T/moat-kv/docs/source/overview.rst

 A node that receives this tuple compares the received first value with the last transmission's second.
-If it's higher, deletions may have been missed, most likely due to a network outage between that node and the closest core member.
-Since the records are now gone, the node will connect to one of the core group members and send a list of each entry's last-change chain links.
+If it's higher, deletions may have been missed, most likely due to a network outage between that node and the closest Delete member.
+Since the records are now gone, the node will connect to one of the Delete group members and send a list of each entry's last-change chain links.
 The recipient will re-broadcast any misses as "new" deletions.